 • Next, lean forward while pushing your hips backwards and keeping your back flat.

-• Continue to bend towards the floor until your hamstrings at the back of your legs tighten.
+• Continue to bend towards the floor until the hamstrings at the back of your legs tighten.

 • Return to a standing position by clenching your buttocks firmly at the top and pausing for a few seconds.